mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 type.
-Recruits to the Psi Agency are all potentially psionic and Psi Strength should be determined for the character (with modifications for age and previous career terms), although Talents should not be determined before the career starts, if this is the character’s inaugural career.
+Recruits to the Psi Agency are all potentially psionic and Psi Strength should be determined for the character (with modifications for age and previous career terms), although Talents should not be determined before the career starts, if this is the character's inaugural career.
 Any Talents already determined as a result of previous careers are permissible.